fooplugins/foogallery/README.txt

 == Changelog ==

+= 1.4.30 =

+* Fix : Album 404 issues when used on homepage
+* Fix : Dimension attributes missing for upscaling small images
+* Fix : Issue when galleries cannot be added to an album
+* Fix : Lightbox caption mismatch
+* New : Setting for legacy thumb cropping in Simple Portfolio gallery
+* Update : FooGallery client side 1.0.26

 = 1.4.29 =

 * New : Added an album setting to set the gallery title size (h2,h3,h4,h5,h6)